krivera28/krivera28.github.io/index.md

 <br>

 <div style="margin-bottom: 10px;">
-    <h3 style="margin: 0; font-weight: bold;">Project Manager</h3>
+    <h3 style="margin: 0; font-weight: bold;">Co-Director</h3>
     <div style="display: flex; justify-content: space-between; align-items: center;">
-        <strong>Computer Science Honor Society — Northside College Prep</strong>
+        <strong>HackIllinois — University Of Illinois Urbana-Champaign</strong>
-        <span style="font-style: italic; color: gray;">2021 - 2023</span>
+        <span style="font-style: italic; color: gray;">October 2023 - September 2024</span>
     </div>
 </div>
 <p>
-    As CSHS Project Manager, I spearheaded the organization of NCP's first annual Hackathon by delegating tasks to committees in charge of website development, community outreach, and event planning while personally managing food, activities, and guest speakers.
-I also orchestrated monthly meetings to monitor progress of committees and establish deadlines.
-For the CS community as a whole, I developed weekly CS club meeting and CS tutoring schedule based on availability of club leaders, tutors, and sponsors.
+    As the Co-Director of HackIllinois, the largest student-run hackathon in the Midwest, I led the planning of this event by managing over 50 staff members in coordinating various event aspects for over 800 participants.
+To accomplish this, I fostered a sense of community among staff through team-building activities to ensure successful collaboration.
+I was also responsible for managing the event budget, determining the effective allocation of resources to maximize the success of the event!
 </p>

 <br>